Symptoms of periods : what are the effects?

 - weight gain

-- elongation of the face
+- face elongation

-- excess sebum on the skin and hair
+- excess sebum on skin and hair

 - skin rashes

-- development of the genitals and growth of the breast
+- genital development and breast growth

 - white vaginal discharge